carlosganzerla/cl-sqs/README.md

 similar, something like ~3ms.
 This goes up, until the query index points to a new page, and then go slightly down.
 For 10 million messages I didn't do extensive testing (takes too long to insert all that lol), but the results were more or less the same.
+Any half decent machine running the Postgres instance would yield satisfactory results as well.

 I didn't test  concurrent `cl-sqs` instances, but it's assumed to work if they point to the same Postgres instance (as the DB manages all concurrency).
 A load